HomeTravelTop 5 Tourist sites in Central Region: Their Locations, Entry Rates, Contacts,...

 International Stingless Bee Centre

-Found in Odumase Abrafo in the Central Region, this ecological park is next to Kakum National Park and serves as a sanctuary for stingless bees.
+Nestled in Odumase Abrafo in the Central Region, the ecological park adjacent to Kakum National Park stands as a unique sanctuary for stingless bees.

 International Stingless Bee Centre Location And Contact Details

-Working hours: The bee centre is open to visitors from 8:00 am to 4:00 pm on Mondays to Saturdays and 1:00 pm to 4:00 pm on Sundays.
+Working hours: The bee center is open to visitors from 8:00 am to 4:00 pm on Mondays to Saturdays and 1:00 pm to 4:00 pm on Sundays.

 • Contact number: 0271134449.